 (a) be limited to an example of the standard form of the agreement, and need not include individual variations to the standard form that might be negotiated with different class members;

-(b) be redacted to conceal any information which might reasonably be expected to confer a tactical advantage on another party to the proceeding including, without limitation, information:
+(b) be redacted to conceal any information which might reasonably be expected to confer a tactical advantage on another party to the proceeding being:

-(i) as to the budget or estimate of costs for the litigation or the funds available to the applicants, in total or for any step or stage in the proceeding (so-called "war chest" information);
+(i) the budget or estimate of costs for the litigation or the funds available to the applicants, in total or for any step or stage in the proceeding (so-called "war chest" information);

 (ii) which might reasonably be expected to indicate an assessment of the risks or merits of the proceeding or any claim in, or aspect of, the proceeding.

-6.5 Subject to any objection, the applicant's lawyers shall file and serve an updated Notice of Disclosure (with any appropriate redactions), in the event that the lawyer becomes aware of any of the circumstances set out in paragraph 6.3 above.
+6.5 Subject to any objection, the applicant's lawyers shall file and serve an updated Notice of Disclosure (with any appropriate redactions), in the event that the lawyers become aware of any of the circumstances set out in paragraph 6.3 above.

 Objection to Disclosure